thinkWhere/Celery-Workshop-GeoPython-2018/README.md

 #### Defining a task

 To define a task to run asynchronously, simply apply the `task` decorator to a function.
-In this application a single task `do_task` is defined in `tasks.py`.
+This application has a single task `do_task` is defined in `tasks.py`.

 *celery_app/app/tasks.py*
 ```python